kpertsch/rlds_dataset_builder/README.md

 particular stored episode, or any other random value.
 Just ensure to avoid using the same ID twice.

 5. **Provide Dataset Description**: Next, add a bibtex citation for your dataset in `CITATIONS.bib` and add a short description of your dataset in `README.md` inside the dataset folder.
-You can also provide a link to the dataset website.
+You can also provide a link to the dataset website and please add a few example trajectory images from the dataset for visualization.

+6. **Add Appropriate License**: Please add an appropriate license to the repository.

 That's it!
 You're all set to run dataset conversion.
 Inside the dataset directory, run:
 ```
-tfds build
+tfds build --overwrite
 ```
 The command line output should finish with a summary of the generated dataset (including size and number of samples).
 Please verify that this output looks as expected and that you can find the generated `tfrecord` files in `~/tensorflow_datasets/<name_of_your_dataset>`.

+**Note**: By default, dataset conversion is single-threaded.
+If you are parsing a large dataset, you can use parallel processing.
+For this, replace the last two lines of `_generate_examples()` with the commented-out `beam` commands.
+This will use Apache Beam to automatically determine the appropriate number of workers for parsing your dataset.
+It does slow down the start-up time of the script by ~5 minutes, so only use it for large datasets that take too long to parse in single-thread mode.

 ## Visualize Converted Dataset
 To verify that the data is converted correctly, please run the data visualization script from the base directory: